The MEd programs in Educational Studies are situated within the academic programs in the Department of Educational Studies.

 MEd students complete their programs by writing a graduating paper (EDST 590) which can take a number of forms, including writing a substantial essay on a particular topic that includes a review of relevant literature, or the creation of a curriculum or policy that is directly relevant to their workplace.
 Some program concentrations give students the option of completing one or more elective courses as an alternative to writing a graduating paper.

-The MEd Program is generally completed over a one-year period for full-time students, and over a longer period for part-time students.
+The MEd Program is generally completed over a two-year period for full-time students, and over a longer period for part-time students.

 The MA Program is a thesis based program designed for students interested in learning more about conducting research, and who may enter the PhD program at a later date.
 Students interested in the MA program can complete the degree as a general concentration in Educational Studies, or by choosing one of four program concentrations offered by the department (Adult Learning and Education; Educational Administration and Leadership; Higher Education; or Society, Culture and Politics in Education).